jr0senblum/pipeline/README.md

 This is really a functional compose: The result of Fn1(InitP) will be given to Fn2 as its first _free_ parameter.
 The result of that wil be passed to Fn3 in its first _free_ parameter and so on.
-A function's _free_ parameter is either the only parameter (function of arity 1) or it the parameter indicated by the first instance of _ in its parameter list.
+A function's _free_ parameter is either the only parameter (function of arity 1) or the parameter indicated by the first instance of the underscore ('_') in its parameter list.

 Examples will make this more clear.
 It's an easy concept whose explanation I have butchered.